MichaelStott/tech-squawks/web/content/_index.md

 # Howdy!

 Welcome to Tech Squawks, a website for learning cloud computing technologies and concepts, using popular programming languages such as Typescript, Javascript, Python, or Go.
-This site is a work in progress, so check back frequently for new tutorials and updates!
+This website is a work in progress, so check back frequently for new tutorials and updates!

 ### Hands-On Learning

 Cloud computing documentation often provides lengthy descriptions of cloud services or architecture without providing concrete examples.
-The goal of this website is to offer a more hands-on approach to learning cloud development by providing code examples demonstrating key concepts and design patterns.
+The goal of this website is to offer a more hands-on approach to learning these concepts by providing concrete code examples.

 For instance, the below examples illustrate deploying a serverless AWS app in multiple languages: